cocode/TrekBASIC/README.txt

    It would be nice to have a BASIC command line environment.
     LOAD, RUN, BREAKPOINT
-   Use ControlTransfer class for any reference to control location, including execution.
+   Use ControlLocation class for any reference to control location, including execution.
    Should have a function for doing a goto.
 It's only one line now:
-    self._goto = ControlTransfer(line, offset)
+    self._goto = ControlLocation(index, offset)
     but it should only be in one place.
     Implement >= and <= and !=?
 How does basic do != ?
 Maybe <>